Skip Navigation

 For the safety of our school community, parents attending morning assembly or other campus events must enter through the front office entrance and obtain a visitor's pass.
 Once the event or assembly is over, parents may exit only through the 11th St. or Hackberry St. gym doors.

-Our Lady of Sorrows Catholic School follows the Diocesan required academic curriculum standards, which are consistent with National Standards and the State of Texas Education Agency guidelines, in the teaching of all secular areas.
+Our Lady of Sorrows Catholic School follows the Diocesan required academic curriculum standards, which are consistent with National Standards and the State of Texas Education Agency (TEA) guidelines, in the teaching of all secular areas.
 Subject textbooks and programs are chosen for their alignment to these guidelines.

 Our Lady of Sorrows Catholic School offers students opportunities for growth in the following subjects:

-Religion: Catholic Doctrine and Tradition, Scripture Study, Catholic Social Teaching, preparation for the reception of the Sacraments of Reconciliation and Eucharist.
+Religion: Catholic Doctrine and Tradition, Scripture Study, Catholic Social Teaching, preparation for the Reception of the Sacraments of Reconciliation and Eucharist.
 The Religion program provides each student the opportunity to develop and enrich their relationship with God.

 Holy Mass is celebrated weekly for the entire school community (families are welcome).
 In addition, there is an OLSS Weekend Mass once a month at Our Lady of Sorrows Catholic Church where students volunteer as active participants.